-Fig. 224 Schematic representation of the rear cross traffic alert: monitored zone around the vehicle being parked.
+Fig. 225 Schematic representation of the rear cross traffic alert: zone monitored around the vehicle exiting the parking space.

-The rear cross traffic alert uses the radar sensors on the rear bumper " Fig. 221 to monitor the traffic crossing behind the vehicle as it backs out of a perpendicular parking space or as it is being manoeuvred, for example in very low visibility conditions.
+The rear cross traffic alert uses the radar sensors on the rear bumper " Fig. 222 to monitor the traffic crossing behind the vehicle as it backs out of a perpendicular parking space or as it is being manoeuvred, for example in very low visibility conditions.

-If the system detects that someone else on the road is approaching the rear of the vehicle " Fig. 224, an acoustic alarm will sound.
+If the system detects that someone else on the road is approaching the rear of the vehicle " Fig. 225. an acoustic alarm will sound.
+In vehicles without ParkPilot a "gong" will sound and a message will be displayed on the instrument panel.

-- In vehicles without ParkPilot a "gong" will sound and a message will be displayed on the instrument panel. - If the vehicle is equipped ParkPilot, the ParkPilot acoustic alarm will sound continuously.
+• If the vehicle is equipped ParkPilot, the ParkPilot acoustic alarm will sound continuously.